seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/30/README.md

 - I worked on some monuments today, but couldn't upgrade the stage on any of them. - 2025, Monday, May 19th to 2025, Monday, June 2nd
 - My session was skipped today. - 2025, Monday, June 9th
 - I did not work on any monuments today, as I forgot about them. - 2025, Monday, June 16th/2025, Tuesday, June 17th
+- My session was skipped today. - 2025, Monday, June 23rd

 </details>

-- My session was skipped today. - 2025, Monday, June 23rd
+- I worked on some monuments today, but couldn't upgrade the stage on any of them. - 2025, Monday, June 30th/2025, Tuesday, July 1st

 ***